 - Some sections of the trail are fairly unsafe in the winter due to ice, wind and extremely low temperatures.

-Considering all of these factors, I chose to backpack during the week in mid-August.
+Considering all of these factors, I chose to backpack during the week in mid-August three years in a row.
 This worked well!

 5-Day Superior Hiking Trail Packing List